Joecstarr/thesis/sections/software/documentation/generators/rational.md

 ##### Public Structures

-###### Rational Generator Config Structure
+###### Rational Generator ConfigurationStructure

-The config structure contains the data needed for generating twist vectors up to a given crossing number.
+The configuration structure contains the data needed for generating twist vectors up to a given crossing number.
 This includes:

 -   An integer representation of the target crossing number.
 -   A notation structure for a twist vector.